Dan and Frank Carney: Frank

 Frank became a franchisee of Papa John's Pizza in 1994.
 By 2001, he owned 133 locations.
 Based in Houston, his company runs stores in Kansas, Arizona, Missouri, California, Texas and Hawaii, including several in his hometown of Wichita and the suburbs of Derby and Andover, under the franchise name PJ Wichita LLC., before selling the franchise to then Franchise President Terry Newman.
 During legal struggles with Pizza Hut in the late 1990s, Papa John's ran commercial advertisements highlighting the fact, including a dramatization showing Frank coming to a Pizza Hut stockholders' meeting wearing a Papa John's apron, saying, "Sorry, guys.
 I found a better pizza."

 Frank sat on the board of Intrust Financial Corp., Intrust Bank, N.A.
 He was the past president of the International Franchise Association (IFA) and the Wichita Area Chamber of Commerce.
 Industry honors include the 1975 Silver Plate Award from the International Foodservice Manufacturers Association, and the 1974 Man Of The Year in the Multi-Unit Foodservice Organization.
 He received the Golden Plate Award of the American Academy of Achievement in 1976.
 He was a 1991 inductee into the IFA Hall of Fame.
 From 1980 to 1986, Frank was the Managing General Partner of the Wichita Wings of the Major Indoor Soccer League, and remained part owner of the club until the folding of the league in 1992.

 Frank was diagnosed with Alzheimer's disease in 2009.
-He died from pneumonia following a recovery from COVID-19, at 4:30am on December 2, 2020, at the age of 82.
+He died from pneumonia following a recovery from COVID-19, at 4:30 a.m. on December 2, 2020, at the age of 82.

 Dan

 Dan spent several years of his adult life playing recreational polo along with his son, professional polo player, Mike Carney, president of Fairfield Polo Club in Wichita, Kansas.
 In 2001 he was awarded the Junior Achievement Wichita Business Hall of Fame.

+Dan is featured in the 2024 documentary film Slice of Life: The American Dream.
+In Former Pizza Huts.